Lauren Manganiello, MS, RDN, CDN, CPT is a registered dietitian nutritionist & fitness professional in New York City

 Lauren is an ACE certified personal trainer and has coached at top fitness centers in NYC.
 She is a certified functional strength coach (CFSC) and is studying to become a certified strength and conditioning specialist (CSCS).
 She is certified in pre/post-natal fitness, trigger point myofascial compression techniques and kettlebell level 1 athletics.

-Lauren has been featured in a variety of media publications including Shape, Men's Fitness, Reader's Digest, Eat This Not That!, Vitamin Shoppe, LUVO, The List, Women's Health (pending), My Fitness Pal (pending), Food Network (pending) and Greater New York Dietetic Association.
+Lauren has been featured in a variety of media publications including Shape, Women's Health, Men's Fitness, Reader's Digest, Eat This Not That!, Vitamin Shoppe, Food Network, LUVO, The List, Everyday Health and Greater New York Dietetic Association.

 Through individualized nutrition and fitness coaching, Lauren's aim is to help others live a healthy, balanced life.
 She focuses on lifestyle changes and aims to motivate & inspire others.